 People around you may not understand what tinnitus is and how it might affect you, so might not be able to give you the type of support you need.
 It can be really helpful to talk to someone who has experience of tinnitus.

 Meeting people who have been through the same things you are going through right now can be very helpful.
 There are Tinnitus Support Groups around the country.
 Not only can you pick up tips from others, but you can gain (and give) support simply by sharing your story with people who understand because they’ve been there themselves.

-The BTA offers a confidential tinnitus helpline.
-You can call us for support, and we may also be able to point you in the right direction for local support groups.
+Tinnitus UK offers a confidential tinnitus helpline.
+You can call them for support, and they may also be able to point you in the right direction for local support groups.

 It is quite common to feel anxious and afraid when you first experience tinnitus.
 By relaxing more, you may be able to feel less stressed and so notice your tinnitus less.
 Learning to relax is probably one of the most useful things you can do to help yourself.